OfficeDev/Project-Samples/Create-Update-Project-Samples/README.md

 ##How the sample affects your tenant data
 This sample runs CSOM methods that create, read, update, or delete data.
 When running commands that delete or edit data, the sample creates sample data.
 The sample data is created or edited so that your actual tenant data is unaffected.

-## Questions and comments
-Please add the latest libraries into dll folder as references before running the sample.
-Download the latest nuget package for libraries online at [this website] (https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/).
-How to add a reference please see [this link] (https://msdn.microsoft.com/en-us/library/7314433t(v=vs.90).aspx).

 ## Additional resources
 * [Client-side object model (CSOM) for Project 2013] (https://msdn.microsoft.com/en-us/library/office/jj163123.aspx)